2017 Community Engagement Fellowships

 Community partner: Branden D. Johnson, Longview, Texas Branch of the NAACP

-This project focuses on the fractured processes of desegregation in Longview, Texas and its lingering impact on the area’s public education system.
-In collaboration with local educators and activists, I am investigating the ways East Texans remember and re-story their experiences of segregation and desegregation in the 1960s and 1970s.
+This project focused on the fractured processes of desegregation in Longview, Texas and its lingering impact on the area’s public education system.
+In collaboration with local educators and activists, I investigated the ways East Texans remember and re-story their experiences of segregation and desegregation in the 1960s and 1970s.
 As a critical performance ethnographer, my work utilizes several methods, ranging from ethnographic interviews/oral history, archival research and performance as research.
-This work is central to my dissertation project and it is my goal to work with research partners to stage or re-present these histories using performance methods.
+My goal was to work with research partners to stage or re-present these histories using performance methods.

 If We Don’t Take Care of the Diabetes, the Diabetes Will Take care of Us: Promoting Community Collaboration in Diabetes Prevention and Management